 In her TED talks that have been viewed by millions of people and the research she does for Match.com, Helen Fisher wields science as a sobering, if entertaining, lens on what feels like the most meaningful encounters of our lives.
 She is a leading anthropologist/explorer on the new frontier of seeing inside our brains when love and sex happen.
 And she reveals how we can take this knowledge as a form of power — to give conscious new meaning to the thrilling and sometimes treacherous human realms of love, sex, and marriage.

-is a Visiting Research Associate and member of the Center for Human Evolutionary Studies in the Department of Anthropology at Rutgers University.
-She is also the Chief Scientific Advisor to the Internet dating site Match.com.
+is a senior research fellow at the Kinsey Institute and chief scientific advisor to the internet dating site Match.com.
 Her books include Anatomy of Love: A Natural History of Mating, Marriage, and Why We Stray and Why We Love: The Nature and Chemistry of Romantic Love.